yminami373/Treepedia_Public/README.md

 python3 createPoints.py
 ```

-In the [example](https://github.com/ianseifs/Treepedia_Public/blob/master/Treepedia/createPoints.py), I use Cambridge as example.
-At the bottom of the code, you can specify the input shapefile of the street map, the minimum distance for sampling, and the number of the output shapefile for your cities.
+In the [example code](https://github.com/y26805/Treepedia_Public/blob/cb806860ca85cf0a8db0805191153d4e3a93d446/Treepedia/createPoints.py#L109-L114), input shape file is the `CambridgeStreet_wgs84.shp` file in the `sample-spatialdata` folder.
+Output file is named `Cambridge20m.shp` and the minimum distance for sampling is set to `20` meters.

+You can modify the folder name, input shapefile name (`inshp`), output shapefile name (`outshp`) and minimum distance (`mini_dist`) as necessary.

 ## Step 2: Metadata containing GSV panoID's